Prakash4844/100-Days-of-Python/Day-11/ReadMe.md

 ## Day 11

     Goal: Things we will learn in Python.
-        - Review so far
+        - Capstone Project

 ### What will be Make Today?
-    - BlackJack Capstone Project.
+    - BlackJack Project.

 ----------------------------------------------------------------------------------------
 - [Angela's version](https://replit.com/@appbrewery/blackjack-final)